Friday, 16 February 2018

 - An announcement on the Commission's Web site of a first public hearing, from 11 a.m. to 1 p.m. next Friday, 23 February 2018, at the Harrisburg Area Community College, Midtown Trade and Technology Center, Midtown 2, Room 206, 1500 N. 3rd St., Harrisburg, PA.

-Pass the word to any of your contacts who might be able to make it to Harrisburg that day.
+Pass the word to any of your contacts who might be able to make it to Harrisburg that day, or to any of the other hearings.

 It's unclear how the Commission's hearings will be conducted.
 So far as I can tell from the announcement it appears that at least the first hearing will be a first-come, first-served, open microphone event, although I have no idea how much time each speaker will be allowed.